barklan/dotfiles/config/nvim/cheatsheet.md

 In normal mode:

-- `gi` - Drop into insert mode at last inserted position
+- `gi` - Drop into insert mode at last inserted position (might be taken by lsp)
 - `gv` - Select previous selection

 In selection mode: